sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 133. Does Linux gets affected by Viruses?
 Yes.
 However, it is quite difficult to exploit due to some reasons.
-- Virus programmers have to target mutliple flavours of linux operating systems namely (fedora, kali, suse, etc.) whereas for Windows it is pretty straight forward (Microsoft)
+- Virus programmers must target mutliple flavours of linux operating systems namely (fedora, kali, suse, etc.) whereas for Windows it is straight forward (Microsoft)
-- They (Virus Programmers) target a huge user-base and the OS that is very easier to write viruses and access resource (_which windows wins here again with hands down_)
+- They (Virus Programmers) target a huge user-base and the OS that is very easier to write viruses and access resource (_which windows wins here again hands down_)

 ### 134. What's an ***Information Security Charter***?
 What should they contain?
 It's a key governance tool mainly used by the CISO.
 It clearly defines the objectives, process, guidelines, etc for any security leading to success.
-A perfect infosec charter should contain some of these
+A perfect InfoSec charter should contain some of these
 - Timelines.
 - Approval & Authority.
 - Key Players.